pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 a0f654c7a65f42f69e8bddd1a2035a7e /data/mnist.npz   file 7 hours ago 10.96MiB
 eb7e51147b4d42cfbcd555c84be778d2 /data/my_model.h5 file 7 hours ago 4.684MiB
 ```
-Perfect, the data is exactly where it's supposed to be.
-Now, lets see how Pachyderm can show us where it came from.
+Perfect, the data is exactly where wanted it to go.
+Now, lets see how Pachyderm can show us where it came from before it got moved.
 Simply run the following:

 ```
 ➜ pachctl inspect commit outputrepo@eb7e51147b4d42cfbcd555c84be778d2